suiauthon/librealsense/wrappers/python/d400e_readme.md

 - `pyrealsense2.pyd`

-Copy the RealSense library with suport for D435e camera from `Program Files\FRAMOS-librealsense2\bin`
+Copy the RealSense library with support for D400e camera series from `Program Files\FRAMOS-librealsense2\bin`

 - `realsense2.dll`